adutchak/weissbeerger/README.md

    This will also pull a pre-built public image: **adutchak/weissbeerger-jenkins-with-docker:2.238-alpine** with Jenkins & docker pre-installed.

+   Jenkins should be avaliable **http://localhost:8080/** url at this moment.

-   Dockerfile for Jenkins is located in the folder: **docker-images/weissbeerger-jenkins-with-docker**.
+   Dockerfile for Jenkins is located in this [folder](docker-images/weissbeerger-jenkins-with-docker).
    It inherits official Jenkins image + makes docker installation (to be able to build docker images from the docker container).

    Folder **./jenkins-home** (used in Dockerfile) has been excluded from the repository since it's massive and contains only Jenkins-specific (no jobs) settings.